 The unpiloted cargo spacecraft has been named ‘Kounotori’ (white stork in Japanese).
 It is loaded with six new lithium-ion batteries and adapter plates to replace the station’s aging nickel-hydrogen batteries of its electrical power system.
 The batteries are due to be replaced on September 20 and 26 through a series of robotic operations and two spacewalks.

 The HTV-7 spacecraft will also carry a small reentry capsule designed by JAXA to be assembled by the station crew prior to HTV-7’s departure.
 The cone-shaped capsule measures 2 feet in height and 2.7 feet in width.
 It is an experimental technology demonstration designed to test JAXA’s ability to return small Japanese science cargo from the station for accelerated delivery to researchers.

-The HTV-7’s plans to eject the capsule after departure from the station and several deorbit maneuvers.
-The capsule is to be ejected from the spacecraft’s hatch for a parachute-assisted descent off the coast of Japan and is to be recovered by a JAXA ship.
+The HTV-7 plans to eject the capsule after departure from the station and several deorbit maneuvers.
+The capsule is to be ejected from the spacecraft’s hatch for a parachute-assisted descent off Japan’s coast and recovered by a JAXA ship.